iotaledger/wallet.rs/docOps/docs/welcome.md

 With the `Wallet.rs` library, developers do not need to use a self-generated seed anymore.
 By default, `Stronghold` will create and store the encrypted seed at rest.
 It is not possible to extract the seed from `Stronghold` for security purposes. `Stronghold` uses encrypted snapshots that can easily be backed up and securely shared between devices.
 These snapshots are further secured with a password.

 ## IOTA 1.5 (Chrysalis) in a Nutshell
-The [Developer guide to Chrysalis](https://chrysalis.docs.iota.org/guides/dev_guide.html) explains all the main concepts behind the IOTA Chrysalis in detail .
+The [Developer Guide to Chrysalis](https://chrysalis.docs.iota.org/guides/dev_guide.html) explains all the main concepts behind the IOTA Chrysalis in detail .

 Please, see a summary of changes in comparison to IOTA 1.0 at [Chrysalis documentation](https://chrysalis.docs.iota.org/guides/index.html).